michaeltoth/projects/LendingClub.md

 <br>
 #### Lending Club Grades and Subgrades
 All types of borrowers are using peer-to-peer lending for a variety of purposes.
 This raises the question of how to determine appropriate interest rates given the varying levels of risk across borrowers.
-Lending Club has developed an algorithm to a given borrower's level of risk, and they set the interest rates according to the risk level.
+Luckily for us, Lending Club handles this for us.
+They use an algorithm to determine a borrower's level of risk, and then set the interest rates according to the level of risk.
 Specifically, Lending Club maps borrowers to a series of grades [A-F] and subgrades [A-F][1-5] based on their risk profile.
-Loans in each subgrade are then given appropriate interest rates, which change over time according to market conditions, but generally fall within a particular range for each subgrade.
+Loans in each subgrade are then given appropriate interest rates.
+The specific rates will change over time according to market conditions, but generally they will fall within a tight range for each subgrade.

 Let's take a look at the proportions of performing and non-performing loans by Lending Club's provided grades: